 By Bart Yancey

 Bart Yancey is CEO of DirectPath.
-Bart may be contacted at email@example.com.
+He may be contacted at [email protected].

 © Entire contents copyright 2017 by InsuranceNewsNet.com Inc. All rights reserved.
 No part of this article may be reprinted without the expressed written consent from InsuranceNewsNet.com.